 The trail corridor is located along the existing railroad tracks running north and south as identified in "Figure 11.
-Connectivity + Mobility" on page 67.
-The tracks carry the Railrunner to multiple cities, Pueblos, and townships between Belen and Santa Fe.
+Connectivity + Mobility" on page 69.
+The tracks carry the Rail Runner to multiple cities, Pueblos, and townships between Belen and Santa Fe.
 Trains and buses leave from the Alvarado Transit Center located in the northwest portion of the corridor.

-There are multiple bus stops and bus routes paralleling the corridor.
-Albuquerque Rapid Transit (ART), which connects the east and west side of Albuquerque with a rapid transit bus lines, runs along Central and bisects the project corridor.
+There are multiple bus stops and bus routes parallel and perpendicular to the corridor.
+Albuquerque Rapid Transit (ART), which connects the east and west side of Albuquerque with a rapid transit bus line, runs along Central and bisects the project corridor.